Let's move on to heterocyclic antidepressant. They act a lot

 actually works quite well.
 It antagonizes central norepinephrine

-and serotonin reuptake and it antagonizes nicotine receptors
+and dopamine reuptake and it antagonizes nicotine receptors

 at the same time.
 So your depressed smoker is an ideal patient